A record-setter. A patent holder. Eddie Van Halen's achievements are as legendary as his guitar playing - Local News 8

 According to the Eddie Van Halen Birthday Special newsletter: “When Alex started to then learn to play drums, overtaking Eddie’s own abilities, the younger of the two switched to guitar instantly becoming attached to it — locking himself away in his bedroom as a teen to practice, and walking around the house with his guitar strapped on yet unplugged.”

-The two brothers would form the core of what would later become Van Halen — releasing more than a dozen albums through four turbulent decades of platinum albums, sold out tours and a revolving door of singers.
+The two brothers would form the core of what would later become Van Halen — through four turbulent decades of platinum albums, sold out tours and a revolving door of singers.

 He’s never been able to read music